 Bangalore has an estimated population of 12.34 million in its urban area in 2017, up from 8.5 million in 2011.
 It is now the 24th most populous city in the world and the fastest-growing Indian metropolis behind New Delhi, growing a whopping 38% from 1991 to 2001.
-The city claims an area of 709 square kilometers, and with a population density marked in 2011 of over 4 thousand per kilometer squared - one can assume it has become more dense.
+The city claims an area of 709 square kilometers, and with a population density marked in 2011 of over 4 thousand per square kilometer - one can assume it has become denser.
 We expect the 2021 census to provide updated information.

 In 1991, the most common languages spoken in Bangalore were: